ppalaupuigdevall/moments-vae/README.md

 * (2) Reorganize code in visualizator to make just visualizations, not computations (@marinalpo)
 * (3) When (1) is finished, check results of Q for a matrix with more moments than just 4
+* (4) Create the code that does the management of which zs should be picked to compute the Q_loss.

 ## Results